mnkyking/RPGMakerGame/Documentation/Game Design/GameDesignDoc.md

 ## Characters/NPCs

-Character Generator
+Main Character Generator
 - there is no feature like this in RPG Maker, and would need to be created
+- no custom generator  this can be done at later time if we really want it as it is a lot of work

+Main Character Selector
+- fair amount of character art to choose from
+- just preset artwork that player can pick from start of game

+Pick Class first - other developers can start defining classes and races in Discord Class - job of the character, defines it fighting style
+- Knight, Wizard, Cleric
+- determines presets of characters to choose from

 Pick a Race
 - Humans, Elves, Dwarves, Skeleton(undead), Werewolf
 - more artwork would have to be created

-Class - job of the character, defines it fighting style
-- Knight, Wizard, Cleric

-Subclasses - additions ot the character benefits such as being able to create its own potions
+- so what they look like foundation look

+Subclasses - gives additional skills to main class and are general skills
+- small skills that boost character stats
+- such as %5 boost on first attacks in battles
+- miscalleous skills
 - alchemist - creates special items
 - apothecary - potion making
+- general skills like extra healing gives %5 boost to healing spells

 Multiclassing - being able to take on multiple classes but does not pertain to subclasses
+- get a 2nd class to attribute level points to new skills from a different class
+- can be opened past level 5

 ## Buildings
 ### Other